glxxyxafonso/whatbeato.uk/_posts/2022-12-28-c64-from-scratch.markdown

 #### SID

 The [MOS 6581](https://en.wikipedia.org/wiki/MOS_Technology_6581) Sound Interface Device.
-The SID is a hybrid chip containing both analog and digital circuitry and features three independent voices which can be programmed using different waveforms.
-It had multiple revisions over time, they say that no two SID chips sound the same.
+The SID is a hybrid chip containing both analog and digital circuitry.
+It features three independent voices which can be programmed using different waveforms and had multiple revisions over time; they say that no two SID chips sound the same.

 Like the VIC II, this chip was also ahead of its time and played a significant role in the C64 success.
 It helped popularize the [chiptune](https://en.wikipedia.org/wiki/Chiptune) culture and kickstarted a global community of [musicians](https://www.youtube.com/watch?v=m1pchpDD5EU) and [listeners](https://www.hvsc.c64.org/) that still exists today.

-Due to its analog nature the SID very failure-prone, hence rare and expensive.
+Due to its analog nature the SID is very failure-prone, hence rare, hence expensive.
 So rare that a lot of eBay sellers have the SID chips removed the C64s and sell them separately for maximum profit.

 It isn't easy to emulate the perfect SID sound in software, but the chip is so popular even today, and there's been so much research around it that there are a few good modern alternatives worth exploring today.